How to Install Command Line Tools in Mac OS X (Without Xcode)

 What Installs with Command Line Tools and Where

-For those interested, the entire package command line toolkit package gets placed in the following directory:
+For those interested in knowing the details of what is installed on their Mac and where it’s going, the entire command line toolkit package gets placed in the following directory:

-(note that is the root /Library, not user ~/Library)
+Note that directory is the root /Library of Mac OS, not a user ~/Library directory.

-If you want to see the 61 new commands available to you, they’re all in /Library/Developer/CommandLineTools/usr/bin/ and we have listed them below for convenience:
+If you want to see the 61 new commands available to you, they’re all in /Library/Developer/CommandLineTools/usr/bin/ but we have also listed them alphabetically below for convenience:

 Troubleshooting “not currently available” error